Bogdan-Ciurea/PathFinding/README.md

 ## Read Nodes Command

-If the user wants to see the distance between two points, he needs to insert the coordinates of these two points (_start_ and _end_ points ).
+If the user wants to see the distance between two points, he needs to insert the coordinates of these two points (_start_ and _end_ points).

 This command can be accessed by typing `read nodes` into the CMD.

 If the user has chosen to use this command, he will be asked to insert the following information:

-- start Node’s Latitude ;
+- start Node’s Latitude;

 - start Node’s Longitude;